Speak to a qualified cancer nurse

 Avg. connection time: 25 secs

-The cervix is part of the female reproductive system, which also includes the fallopian tubes, uterus (womb), ovaries, vagina (birth canal) and vulva (external genitals).
+The cervix is part of the female reproductive system, which also includes the ovaries, fallopian tubes, uterus (womb), vagina (birth canal) and vulva (external genitals).

-Also called the neck of the uterus, the cervix connects the uterus to the vagina.
+The cervix connects the uterus to the vagina.
 The cervix:

 - opens to let menstrual blood pass from the uterus into the vagina